-In Sampo Group the risks associated with business activities fall, by definition, into three main categories: strategic risks, reputational risks and risks inherent in business operations.
+In Sampo Group the risks associated with business activities fall into three main categories as shown in the picture Classification of Risks in Sampo Group: strategic risks, reputational risk and risks inherent in the business operations.
 The first two risk classes are only briefly described in this Risk Management Disclosure as the focus is on the third risk class.

 External Drivers and Strategic Risks

 Strategic risk is the risk of losses due to changes in the competitive environment or lack of internal operational flexibility.
 Unexpected changes in the general business environment can cause larger than expected fluctuations in the financial results and in the long run these can endanger the existence of Sampo Group’s business models.
 External drivers behind such changes are varied, and include for instance general economic development, development of the institutional environment and technological innovations.
 As a result of these external drivers, business models of the industry can change, new competitors may appear and customer demand and behaviour can change.

 Due to the predominantly external nature of the drivers and development in the competitive environment, managing strategic risks is the responsibility of the executive level senior management.
 Proactive strategic decision-making is the central tool in managing strategic risks relating to competitive advantage.
 The maintenance of internal operational flexibility, in order to be able to adjust the business model and cost structure when needed is also an efficient tool in managing strategic risks.
 Although strategic risks are not covered by the capitalization process in Sampo Group they may have an effect on the amount and structure of the actual capital base, if this is deemed to be prudent in the existing business environment.